-Labour Day – what a dull, prosaic name for a holiday, all of which really should be ‘holy days’, dedicated to feasts of the transcendent, Christ, Our Lady, the saints and the truths of our Faith.
-This current ‘feast’, if you will, dedicated to the drudgery of work – or escape therefrom – has its origins in a strike in 1872 by the Toronto Typographical Union for a 58-hour workweek, which seems rather quaint to us – both the typography and the demand for no more than 58 hours of it.
-George Brown, politician and editor of the Globe and Mail, called their action a ‘conspiracy’.
+In the end, all holidays should be as the etymology of the term implies, ‘holy days’, dedicated to feasts of the transcendent, Christ, Our Lady, the saints and the truths of our Faith.
+This current ‘feast’, if you will, dedicated to the drudgery of work – or escape therefrom – has its origins in a strike in 1872 by the Toronto Typographical Union, in their demand for a 58-hour workweek, which seems rather quaint to us – both the typography and the request for no more than 58 hours of it.
+George Brown, politician and editor of the Globe and Mail – after whom the college is named – called their action a ‘conspiracy’.

-But the tide towards a more leisured life – in the good and true sense of that term – was moving. the social doctrine of the Church, enunciated in the crystal clear Thomistic Latinate reasoning of Pope Leo XIII two decades hence in his Rerum Novarum, would have their effect.
+But the tide towards a more leisured life – in the good and true sense of that term – was on its way. the social doctrine of the Church, enunciated in the crystal clear Thomistic reasoning of Pope Leo XIII two decades hence in his Rerum Novarum, would have their effect.

 On July 23rd, 1894, a day commemorating labour and its rights was officially set aside in September under Prime Minister John Thompson,